-ATP6V1G2 (ATPase, H+ Transporting, Lysosomal 13kDa, V1 Subunit G2) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+ATP6V1G2 (ATPase H+ Transporting V1 Subunit G2) is a Protein Coding gene.
+Among its related pathways are Synaptic vesicle cycle and Immune System.
 GO annotations related to this gene include ATPase activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1G3.

 UniProtKB/Swiss-Prot for ATP6V1G2 Gene